vfarcic/devops26/manuscript/15-advanced-pipelines.md

 The output is the "effective" version of our pipeline.
 You can think of it as a merge of our pipeline combined with those it extends (e.g., from build packs).
 It is the same final version of the YAML pipeline Jenkins X would use as a blueprint for creating Tekton resources.

-The reason we're outputting the effective pipeline lies in our need to find the name of the step currently used to build the Linux binary.
+The reason we're outputting the effective pipeline lies in our need to find the name of the step currently used to build the Linux binary of the application.
 If we find its name, we will be able to override it.

-The output, limited to the relevants parts, is as follows.
+The output, limited to the relevant parts, is as follows.

 ```yaml
 buildPack: go